New York Spirits REALLY Draws In Adults!

 The “New York Spirits” program is ideal for adult audiences.
 It will not only attract them to literature but encourage them to use the library to find out more about topics which really appeal to them.

 I bring my own tables, spooky music to set the mood, photographs of the haunted locations, and of course the spooky artifacts.
 The only thing I need from the library is a place to present the program!
 I’ve designed this show to easily fit in the coziest of meeting rooms.
-As always, I guarantee my programs: if you do not feel I delivered an amazing evening of chilling entertainment of haunted lore to your guests, not only will I return your check but I will also donate $500 to your library, and after 20 years of professional work, and performing an average of 250 shows a year, not a single client has ever taken me up on my guarantee.
+And I guarantee my programs: if you do not feel I delivered an amazing evening of chilling entertainment of haunted lore to your guests, not only will I return your check but I will also donate $500 to your library, and after 20 years of professional work, and performing an average of 250 shows a year, not a single client has ever taken me up on my guarantee.

 “Thanks again for Friday night’s performance!
 Here’s what our patrons had to say: ‘I enjoyed putting the props with the stories, it made it seem more real that way!’, ‘The doll in the cage scared the **** outta me!’, ‘I loved everything he said!’, ‘When is he coming again?'”